meedan/alegre/doc/text-similarity-call-sequence.md

-# Sequence diagram for text similarity calls
+# Sequence diagram for text similarity calls [DRAFT]

 There are multiple paths